 Geoffrey Waldon describes two complementary types of understanding:

-1. the "general understanding", the universal understanding of the world and how it and our bodies work is similar in all countries, climates and cultures all over this world and is fundamental to all people.
-Universal understanding cannot be taught, but the child acquires it while playing and exploring the environment, i.e. before there are rules or "right and wrong", and lays the foundation for language development and symbol play.
+1. "General Understanding", is the universal understanding of the world and how it and our bodies work.
+It is similar in all countries, climates and cultures all over this world and is fundamental to all human beings.
+Universal understanding cannot be taught, but the child acquires it while playing and exploring the environment, i.e. before there are rules or "right and wrong", and it lays the foundation for language development and symbolic play.

-2. the "cultural understanding comes later, is shaped by the specific external demands of the family and its culture, and is as varied as all the languages of the world.
-It differs by country or region, by social class within the region, and by family form and history, including the gender of the child.
-It is used to prepare the child to fit into the society in which he or she grows up.
-It is taught to the child by those around him or her who guide and support him or her, because to take his or her place in society, a child must learn the particular cultural norms of that society.
-But without a solid foundation in "general understanding," it cannot develop. http://www.waldonassociation.org.uk/
+2. "Cultural or Particular Understanding" comes later, is shaped by the specific external demands of the family and its culture, and is as varied as all the languages and cultures of the world.
+It differs by country or region, by social class within the region, and from family to family, including gender and family history.
+It's purpose is to prepare the child to fit into the society in which he or she grows up.
+It needs to be taught to the child by the adults who guide and support him, because in order to take his place in society, a child must learn the particular cultural norms of that society.
+But without a solid foundation in "general understanding" this cannot develop. http://www.waldonassociation.org.uk/

 One of the special features of the Waldon Method is therefore that it takes place without verbal instructions.
-The resulting type of non-verbal communication is usually experienced as a great relief by both play partners, after initial irritation.
+The resulting type of non-verbal communication is usually, after initial irritation, experienced as a great relief by both play partners.
 This is because understanding comes from exploration, and children initially learn only through their own movements and their own multi-sensory experiences using their own hands and all their senses, and not through explanations or verbal instructions.
-Without this fundamental understanding of one's own body and the world of objects of 'this is how it works' and 'this is how it feels', meaningful learning and speech cannot develop.
+Without this fundamental understanding of one's own body and the world of objects of 'this is how it works' and 'this is what it feels like', meaningful learning and speech cannot develop.

 With thanks for some text passages to Terry Buchan/ Waldon Association